crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 0.11.0
 ```

-## reproduces the example in `zig cc: a Powerful Drop-In Replacement for GCC/Clang`, but use the latest version of zig.
+## reproduces the example in the post `zig cc: a Powerful Drop-In Replacement for GCC/Clang`, but use the latest version of zig.

-generate a `hello.exe` can running on Win10
+generate a `hello.exe` can running on Win10 on my linux machine.

 ```sh
  ╰─ $ \cat hello.c